-- Second opinions are when you request another dentist to review the treatment diagnosis or treatment plan of your dentist before treatment is done. - A second opinion is paid as a limited oral evaluation however, there are no limitations on the number of second opinions you can have.
+- A second opinion is when you request another Dentist to review the treatment diagnosis or treatment plan of your child's Dentist before treatment is done. - A second opinion is paid as a limited oral exam however, there are no Limitations on the number of second opinions your child can have.